Yeah, I’m still pretty late with this. But I’m a lot less late than I was last year! And next year might yet be better. Maybe.

 1. Toyota Prius

-The Prius holds on to its crown as the ugliest car of the 2021 model year.
-I mean, just look at it.
+The Prius has been the ugliest car for many years running, and it’s still the ugliest in 2022.
 Everything about it is wrong.
-The lines all meet in places they shouldn’t, the rear hatch windows have that awkward split, the taillights were clearly designed by drunk children, and what the heck is going on between the rear passenger windows, the roof, and the hatch?
-It’s still the worst thing on the road.
+The lines meet in places they shouldn’t, the taillights were designed by drunk children, and what the heck is going on between the rear passenger windows, the roof, and the hatch?
+Yes, I’m sure it’s very practical.
+Practicality shouldn’t hurt.

-In addition to the ten ugliest cars each model year, I also “award” either a car model or manufacturer with the “dishonorable mention.”
+In addition to the ten ugliest cars each model year, I also “award” a car, group of cars, or manufacturer with the “dishonorable mention.”
 This year, the “award” goes to:

 Last year I condemned Hyundai’s bizarre design decisions on their sedans, especially toward their rear-ends.
 This year, I condemn whatever the heck they’re doing with their crossovers, especially toward their front-ends.